Heart disease

 Hypertension is the medical name for high blood pressure (BP).
 Blood pressure is measured as two numbers ie 120/80.
 The first number is systolic BP – the pressure when your heart beats.
 The second number is diastolic BP, which is the pressure when you heart rests between beats.

-Target range for BP is usually quoted as 120/80, with interventions sometimes recommended if this is above 130/85 or 140/90, but these are dependent on risk factors for heart disease including your age.
+Target range for BP is usually 120/80.
+Drugs to reduce BP are sometimes recommended if this is above 130/85 or 140/90.
+This also depends on other risk factors for heart disease, including age, sex, ethnicity ajd other health factors.

-Hypertension increases the risk of a heart attack, particularly when diastolic BP is high.
+Hypertension increases the risk of a heart attack or stroke, particularly when diastolic BP is high.

 Hypotension is the medical name for low blood pressure.